Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Conclusion

 The central contribution of this paper is therefore not a new model or a new benchmark.
 It is a diagnosis.
-Conditional and open-world evaluation are answering different scientific questions --- whether a model can exploit entity evidence when it is available, and whether the full pipeline improves retrieval under realistic linking conditions respectively.
+Leaked and clean entity supervision are answering different scientific questions --- whether a model can exploit entity evidence when it is aligned with relevance, and whether the full pipeline improves retrieval when that alignment must be inferred.
 Both questions are valid.
 Neither subsumes the other.
-The gains reported in the entity-oriented literature are real.
-But they are real answers to the first question being interpreted as if they answered the second.
-The supervision--coverage dilemma and the CER--OER gap explain why.
-The supervision--coverage dilemma and the CER--OER gap together explain why: the same linking environment that makes conditional evaluation informative makes open-world evaluation uninterpretable, and the same supervision strategies that produce strong conditional results produce weak open-world ones.
+The gains reported in the entity-oriented literature are arithmetically real, but they are answers to the first question being read as answers to the second.
+The supervision--coverage dilemma and the CER--OER gap together explain why: the same linking environment that makes results under leaked supervision look informative makes results under clean supervision uninterpretable, and the supervision that produces the former is precisely what is unavailable at deployment.

 Entity-oriented retrieval is not a failed research program.
 It is a research program that has outgrown the evaluation infrastructure available to assess it.
-The path forward is clear: collections with aligned entity-level discriminativeness annotations, evaluation protocols that report coverage alongside effectiveness, and a shared understanding that conditional and open-world results are complementary diagnostics rather than competing claims about the same thing.
+The path forward is clear: collections with aligned entity-level discriminativeness annotations, evaluation protocols that report coverage alongside effectiveness, and a shared understanding that results under leaked and clean supervision are complementary diagnostics rather than competing claims about the same thing.
 Until that infrastructure exists, the question this paper posed cannot be fairly answered.
 What this paper has shown is not that entity-oriented retrieval cannot work, but what must change before the field can test it fairly.